MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserCallForwardingSettings.md

 ```

 ### -UnansweredToVoicemail
-Specified that unanswered calls will be send to voicemail.
+Specifies that unanswered calls will be send to voicemail.

 ```yaml
 Type: SwitchParameter